 - 1. Press and release to lock all the doors.
-The turn lamps will flash. - 2.
+The parking lamps will illuminate. - 2.
 Press and release again within three seconds to confirm that all the doors are closed.
-Note: The doors will lock again, the horn will chirp and the turn lamps will flash once if all the doors and liftgate are closed.
+Note: The doors will lock again, the horn will chirp and the turn lamps will illuminate once if all the doors and liftgate are closed.

-Note: If any door or the liftgate is not closed, or if the hood is not closed in vehicles equipped with the perimeter alarm feature, the horn will chirp twice and the lamps will not flash.
+Note: If any door or the liftgate is not closed, or if the hood is not closed in vehicles equipped with the perimeter alarm feature, the horn will chirp twice and the turn lamps will not flash.

-Opening the power liftgate 🕸
+Opening the power liftgate 25

-Press 🌣 twice within three seconds to open the power liftgate.
+Press 🕸 twice within three seconds to open the power liftgate.
 This control will not unlatch the liftgate window.